-If you care for someone and provide unpaid support to family and friends, we may be able to support you throughout your time at Cardiff Met.
+If you care for someone and provide unpaid support to family and/or friends, we may be able to support you throughout your time at Cardiff Met.

 The application for the bursary will close when all awards have been spent or at the end of the academic year (whichever is sooner).

-To be eligible for this bursary, you must be commencing your course in 2021.
+To be eligible for this bursary, you must meet all the following criteria:

 "Anyone who cares, unpaid, for a friend or family member who due to illness, disability, a mental health problem or an addiction cannot cope without their support.”